Manual Physical Therapy Specialists

 When there are physical problems or even just imbalances, your body may compensate in a way that causes harm, such as limping, which can lead to other, more serious complications, like spinal imbalances and back pain.
 Orthopedic manual back pain physical therapy is widely used to treat back pain, leg and knee disorders and following hip replacement surgery

 Manual therapy goes a step further to employ manipulation and touch to make an assessment.
 It’s not just a feel-good relaxation technique or a one-size-fits-all healing process.
-Manual therapy is actually used to uncover the root cause of any issue.
+Manual PT is actually used to uncover the root cause of any issue.
 Think of your physical therapist gently rotating your ankle to find the exact angle where pain comes in, and then using this information to develop a treatment plan.

-Healing with Manual Therapy
+Healing with Hands-On Physical Therapy

 - Muscle tightness